gcrsaldanha/codeflix/README.md

 ## Technical questions
 - [ ] Review UpdateCategory usecase
+- [ ] Review e2e flow
+- [ ] Should serialization of get / list be different?
 - [ ] id vs UUID
 - [ ] Folder structure – app/domain/infra for each domain? category > app, domain, infra; genre > app, domain, infra...
 - [ ] TestListCategoryView should use the Repository or the use case for setup?